jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1c-circulating.md

 - Fuel from the land helps extract minerals from under the land.

-29 When their natural fertility is equal, the produce of land, mines, and fisheries is proportional to the capitals employed on them.
+{{< s v="29" >}} When their natural fertility is equal, the produce of land, mines, and fisheries is proportional to the capitals employed on them.

 When equal capitals are employed, their produce is proportional to their natural fertility.

-30 In all countries where there is tolerable security, every man will try to use his stock in procuring present enjoyment or future profit.
+{{< s v="30" >}} In all countries where there is tolerable security, every man will try to use his stock in procuring present enjoyment or future profit.

 - If he uses it to get present enjoyment, it is called a stock reserved for immediate consumption.
 - If he uses it to get future profit, it must=